dotstar/amazon-s3-security-settings-and-controls/README.md

 In the event you **Need** a public bucket, of course you wouldn't block the whole account.
 In that event, you will see a very similar screen from the permissions tab for that bucket.

+You have successfuly set the account to not allow public S3 access.
+Please proceed to exercise 2.

 ## Exercise #2- Require HTTPS

 In this exercise we will create a S3 Bucket Policy that requires connections to be secure.